MousaZeidBaker/resume/index.md

 `Feb 2022-` __Moodagent__
 Head of Cloud Infrastructure

-Responsible for developing and implementing strategies for our multi-region multi-account cloud setup.
-Defining and enforcing appropriate data protection and security policies, and ensuring full compliance with best practices.
-Leading and supporting a team of highly experienced cloud engineers.
+I currently serve as the **Head of Infrastructure** at Moodagent, where I lead a skilled team of DevOps engineers and contribute to the strategic vision of our organization.
+My focus involves planing & executing cloud strategies, reviewing architecture design, building secure & scalable infrastructure and automating various processes to enhance efficiency.
+My responsibilities extend to identifying & mitigating critical incidents, working closely with cross-functional teams, ensuring minimal disruption to our services, and adopting a proactive approach to continuous improvement.
+Additionally, I'm involved in defining and enforcing appropriate security & data protection policies as well as ensuring full compliance with recommended best practices.

 `Dec 2020-Jan 2022` __Moodagent__
 Solutions Architect